evgenii/RL78/G14/sensor_activation_snooze_mode/README.txt

 The interval timer is stopped by the DTC and the ADC is powered off.

-During idle time, everything in the system is powered off besides from the timer RJ which is running off the 32kHz subsystem clock.
+During idle time, everything in the system is powered off besides from the timer RJ which is running with the 32kHz subsystem clock.
-During the measurement time, the interval timer and the adc are running while the sensor is powered on.
+During the measurement time, the interval timer and the adc are additionally active while the sensor is powered on.

-The maximum time interval between measurements is linked to the 32KHz clock and the 16-bit range of the RJ counter.
-In the demo is about 2 seconds.
+The maximum time interval between measurements is linked to the 32KHz clock and the 16-bit range of the RJ counter, about 2 seconds.
 Could be increased by adding other stages in the DTC configuration, reprogramming the timer RJ for several "idle times" instead of just one.

+The demo has been tested on the RL78G14RPB board (USB-stick form factor promotion board)